Leadership traits define an organization and correlate with profitability and success.

 - Be accommodating of personal issues.

-- Hold group and individual meetings.
+- Hold both group and individual meetings.

 - Avoid judgment and never interrupt.